karanB015/Learn-Git/Introduction.md

 # Version control:
     way to track the progress of the program or the code changes.
-    So basically we add/save the current program and then we cn proceed further.
+    So basically we add/save the current program and then we can proceed further.
     Afterwards, we can trace back all the changes made over time.
     We can go back to previous version or check the bugs.!